A Reality Check for Those Who Plan to Start Prepper Homestead AFTER the SHTF

 You are going to have to have something to get you through that first year when your farm doesn’t produce diddly squat.

-This year’s adventure is food production.
-My daughter and I recently moved to a small farm, eager to polish up a new skill set and build that idealized prepper homestead that many of us dream about.
+Another year, our adventure was food production.
+My daughter and I moved to a small farm, eager to polish up a new skill set and build that idealized prepper homestead that many of us dream about.

-After only a few months here, I feel it’s my duty to announce that while raising your own food is a noble goal, it’s not as easy as people seem to think.
-Heck, even though I expected some setbacks, it is way harder and more time-consuming than I expected.
+After only a few months there, I realized it was my duty to announce that while raising your own food is a noble goal, it’s not as easy as people seem to think.
+It was way harder and more time-consuming than I expected.

 Of course, shortcuts do exist to help you circumvent all of these issues.
 If you have lots of money, you can shorten the amount of time it takes for your farm to be productive.
 The shortcuts all seem to cost a lot more money than the hard-work-method, and if you’re getting into self-reliance on a dime, they may not be practical or affordable.
 The other issue is, you may not even know the issue exists until it smacks you in the face and you’re chasing a goat down the road in your pajamas, frantically waving your arms to warn approaching pickup trucks to slow down so they don’t mow down your livestock.
 (Ask me how I know this.)

-The real truth is, raising your own food takes time.
+The real truth is, raising your own food takes time, experience, and skill.
 It isn’t something you undertake after the SHTF.
 If a self-reliant homestead is your survival strategy, you need to start now.

 Unless you’re Jack, the possessor of magic beans that grow to prolific heights overnight, you’re going to get awfully hungry waiting for your garden to feed you.
 The first year a garden is grown in a new place, you learn about all sorts of foibles of your location, things you’d never know unless you have taken the effort to create your own salad bar.

-Some folks get lucky and end up with a lush green jungle from the very first season, but for most of us…well, let’s just say that my daughter and I would struggle to live for a week on the calories produced by this year’s garden.
+Some folks get lucky and end up with a lush green jungle from the very first season, but for most of us…well, let’s just say that my daughter and I would struggle to live for a week on the calories produced by that first year’s garden.

 Alas, on the first night, they fattened up the local deer.
 If I shot a deer that got fed by my vegetable plants, would that count towards the success of my gardening efforts?
 Because that would substantially up the caloric bounty.